standard/standard/README.md

 No decisions to make.
 No `.jshintrc`, `.jscsrc`, or `.eslintrc` files to manage.
 It just works.

-This module saves you time in two ways:
+This module saves you (and others!) time in two ways:

 - **No configuration.** The easiest way to enforce consistent style in your module/project.
 Just drop it in.
 - **Catch style errors before they're submitted in PRs.** Saves precious code review time by eliminating back-and-forth between maintainer and contributor.

+Adopting `standard` style means ranking the importance of community conventions higher than personal style, which does not make sense for 100% of projects and development cultures.
+At the same time, open source can be a hostile place for newbies.
+Setting up clear, automated contributor expectations makes a project healthier.

 ## Install